Dasharo/docs/docs/variants/asus_kgpe_d16/dasharo-compatibility/dmidecode.md

         Firmware Revision: 0.0
    ```
 2. The character string after `Release date:` should point to the date of the
-   tag on the repository of given Dasharo version.
+   tag of given Dasharo version on Dasharo the repository.